ElusiveMori/YARP2/CONTRIBUTING.md

   * Assume input is `cmd This is a string`; `arguments.getRest(true)`  and `arguments.getRest(false)` will both return `"This is a string"`.
   * `arguments.getRest(true)` will also eliminate any duplicate whitespace.

 Another feature of the `Arguments` wrapper is that it directly integrates YARP2's custom scripting language.
-It's a very simple, LISP-like expression-based language, which can be used to write small expressions in arguments (like sin, cod, and rand) and set/get variables.
+It's a very simple, LISP-like expression-based language, which can be used to write small expressions in arguments (like sin, cos, and rand) and set/get variables.
 The implementation lies in `Scripting.wurst`, and there are some examples in unit tests.

 ### Not using wrappers